subquery/documentation/docs/subquery_network/node_operators/stake.md

 - If a project deployment gets a lot of flex plan queries, allocating more stake means you receive a higher proportion of its rewards compared to other project deployments
 - If a project deployment is highly competitive, you might want to allocate more stake to it to receive more rewards compared to non-competitive project deployments

+## How should I allocate my stake amongst my projects for best rewards?

+You should allocate stake to projects which have the highest stake APY.
+Note that project stake APY (annual reward per SQT staked) reduces as more stake is allocated to a project.
+Allocating all your stake to your highest performing project could reduce its APY and make it no longer the best choice for allocation.
+Regularly review and adjust the stake across your projects to find the right balance.

 ## Over Allocated Stake

 :::danger